naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 labels: [spring, mongodb]
 ---

-Spring Boot provides a variety of ways to interact with a MongoDB database: low-level abstractions like `MongoReader`/`MongoWriter`, Query, Criteria and Update DSLs and `MongoTemplate` helper to facilitate common document operations.
-As a part of Spring Data, it also provides a familiar Repository style programming model through `MongoRepository` interface.
-In this guide, we'll explore some of the capabilities of `MongoRepository` by persisting and querying MongoDB documents.
+Spring Boot provides a variety of ways to work with a MongoDB database: low-level `MongoReader` and `MongoWriter` APIs, Query, Criteria and Update DSLs, and `MongoTemplate` helper. `MongoRepository` interface is the Repository-style programming model provided by `spring-boot-starter-data-mongodb`.

+In this post, we'll explore how to persist documents with `MongoRepository`.

-### Setup
+##### Setup

-> We'll use
+The examples in this post use

-> - Java 11
+- Java 13
-> - Spring Boot 2.1.8
+- Spring Boot 2.2.5
-> - MongoDB 4
+- MongoDB 4

-Before getting started, make sure that a mongoDB instance is available to persist your data.
-You can use Docker to run an instance.
+You'd need a mongoDB instance to persist the data.
+You can install MongoDB Community Server from [here](https://www.mongodb.com/download-center/community) or get a free to try instance at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+You can also use Docker to run an instance.
 Create a `docker-compose.yml` file at the project root and add the following details in it.

 ```yaml
 version: '3.1'